 4. How To Submit A Demo – Dealing With Rejection

 Not all demo submissions end up getting signed.
 It’s sad, but true.
 You may not like to hear it, but there’s no point in keeping quiet about it either.
-But this does mean that submitting demos can be very stressful, especially when getting signed to a label is something you have want so badly for so long.
+But this does mean that submitting demos can be very stressful, especially when getting signed to a label is something you have wanted so badly for so long.
 But no matter how often you get rejected, you shouldn’t let it get to you.
 After all, every “NO” is an opportunity for you to learn.

 Whenever your demo gets rejected, try to think of what you could’ve done differently.
 Things that would’ve made your demo even better.
 Was the beginning of the song strong enough to hook the listener?
 Did it stand out from other tracks in the same genre or was it a bit too generic?
 Try to learn from your own analysis as well as the A&R manager’s feedback.
 It will help you become a better producer.